 Founded by Hunterdon County locals, this museum has become the region’s premier showcase of contemporary art.

 Insectropolis (Toms River)

 Discover the lives of insects and learn to appreciate the bugs in our world at New Jersey’s bugseum.
 Explore 12 exhibits, including Creepy Cavern and Hive Airport.

 Jewish Heritage Museum of Monmouth County (Freehold)

 Jewish heritage is celebrated here so that kids and adults can be aware of the contributions of Jews to the county and beyond.
 Exhibits include Jews in India, stitching military uniforms by the Red Bank Jewish community and the differences between Sephardic and Ashkenazi Jews.

 Built in 1772, this Kean University museum houses collections that allow visitors to experience the past.

 Liberty Science Center (Jersey City)

 LSC focuses on three basic topics: health, environment and invention.
-Check out interactive exhibits like the newly opened Disney’s The Lion Guard, Pixel Art and Skyscraper!
+Check out interactive exhibits that change throughout the year.
+You can also see a show at the planetarium.

 Macculloch Hall Historical Museum (Morristown)